-&lt;sup>8 AVDC, Haddenham Conservation Area Appraisal (September 2008).
+8 AVDC, Haddenham Conservation Area Appraisal (September 2008).

-&lt;sup>9 Also spelt wychert or witchet - a method of construction using a white clay mixed with straw to make walls and buildings that are thatched or topped with clay tiles.
+9 Also spelt wychert or witchet - a method of construction using a white clay mixed with straw to make walls and buildings that are thatched or topped with clay tiles.
 The village has a number of significant houses, and two chapels, of witchert construction.

-&lt;sup>10 Refer The National Heritage List for England: a full list with descriptions of England's listed buildings: http://list.english-heritage.org.uk accessed 1 Nov 14.
+10 Refer The National Heritage List for England: a full list with descriptions of England's listed buildings: http://list.english-heritage.org.uk accessed 1 Nov 14.

-Housing developments, and the subsequent opening of a new railway station in 1987, were significant factors for growth, attracting commuters and industry to the area, with associated industrial development on the airfield business park.
+The opening of a new railway station in 1987 was a significant factor for growth, attracting commuters and industry to the area, with associated industrial development on the airfield business park and housing developments at Sheerstock, Stokes Croft and Wykeham Way.
 Since then, there has been a steady evolution.
-As shown on Table 1, there has been a net increase of 214 new homes in Haddenham between March 1995 and the start of this Plan period (2013) on both small "windfall" sites and more significant developments including Phoenix Way (31 dwellings) and more recently Chilworth Gate (71 dwellings) and Printer's Piece & Spicer's Yard (48 dwellings); this equates to 10.7 houses per annum over the last 20 years.
-There is one 11-bed residential care home and also one privately owned / managed site assigned for gypsies and travellers in the village.
+As shown on Table 1, there has been a net increase of 214 new homes in Haddenham between March 1995 and the start of this Plan period (2013) on both small "windfall" sites and more significant developments including Phoenix Way (31 dwellings) and more recently Chilworth Gate (71 dwellings) and Printer's Piece (48 dwellings); this equates to 10.7 houses per annum over the last 20 years.
+There is one 11-bed residential care home.
+There is also one privately owned / managed site assigned for gypsies and travellers in the village.